01 of 06

 If you enjoy this switching, you may discover that you don't really need a "loop" at all.
 Just switching cars back and forth can provide hours of enjoyment and opens up a different style of layout designs which can fit in a smaller, narrow space.Continue to 4 of 6 below.

 04 of 06

-Much of what we need to build a railroad is available ready-to-use today.
-You can do a lot with these trains, buildings and accessories taken right from the box, but you'll be missing out on a big part of the fun of the hobby if you never try your hand at building something yourself.
+Much of what we need to build a railroad is available and ready to use today.
+You can do a lot with these trains, buildings, and accessories taken right from the box, but you'll be missing out on a big part of the fun of the hobby if you never try your hand at building something yourself.

 As you get more comfortable, you'll be able to go beyond the instructions and customize your models to make them truly your own.
 From buildings to boxcars, your layout will start to take on a unique character and personality.Continue to 5 of 6 below.

 Looking at the beautiful completed scenes in model magazines and online can be very inspiring and intimidating if you've never built a layout.
 Yes, there is a certain degree of artistry in modeling, but with the many products available to help, excellent results are within anyone's reach.